Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 The Arizona Department of Transportation Vehicle Services Division requires individuals with a missing vehicle title to provide a bond with a 3-year term for an amount that’s 1.5 times the vehicle’s worth.
 The state will determine your vehicle’s worth and necessary bond amount.

-Why do I need this bond?
+Why do I need an Arizona motor vehicle surety bond?

 Planning on selling vehicles to the public?
 Get more information on Arizona vehicle dealer bonds here.

 To apply for this bond, the make, model, year, vehicle identification number and serial number of the vehicle must be noted on the bond form.
-The bond is valid for 3 years after the date of issuance, and the surety must give the state 30 days notice prior to cancellation of the bond.
+The bond is valid for 3 years after the date of issuance, and the surety must give the state 30 days’ notice prior to the cancellation of the bond.